-Figure 79 shows the result early in the evacuation.
-The wheelchairs are being assisted first.
+Figure 101 shows the result early in the evacuation, the wheelchairs are being assisted first.
+Three members of the red team are assisting wheelchairs, so the other two red team members are assisting the bed.
+The two blue team members are assisting wheelchairs.
 For assisted occupants, if a path is blocked, the assisted beds (or other vehicle) are briefly represented as cylinders to allow some overlap with the blocking wheelchairs (vehicles).